 If it is a relay that is the problem then it is easy to replace it.
 If it is the starter solenoid then you will have to remove the starter and get it rebuilt. :-((

 from Mechaniac - not too much of a pain, once you figure out that one of the two bolts holding it on is removed from the rear of the bell housing flange (and someone hasn't, in fact, sheared the head off the bolt) - a couple of extensions and a universal joint should reach it.

 A small mirror would be helpful to let you see what sort of fasteners are holding the wires in place - quite difficult to see in the relative gloom from underneath the car.
 It's impossible to see anything from above the engine!

 One other thing I would mention is that on mine, there was a thick black lead running from the alternator to the large terminal on the starter motor.
 In the dark confines of under the engine, it was difficult to see it pop off and away when I undid the nut on the terminal.
 Not realising this had happened, when I re-started the car, the battery light would not extinguish!!
 Took me a bit of head scratching to sort it out and figure I had disconnected this lead and not re-attach it!

 and from Andrew Bernstein, British Auto Care

 Under car, tear off the top left corner of the foam insulation pad.

-Note - in my opinion, it would be better to use 1/2" drives not 3/8" - and a 13mm IMPACT socket - and an impact wrench.
+Note - in my opinion, it would be better to use ½" drives (if you can get them in!) not ⅜" - and a 13mm IMPACT socket - and an impact wrench.